On the Town (musical): Productions

 On the Town premiered on Broadway at the Adelphi Theater on December 28, 1944, directed by George Abbott and with choreography by Jerome Robbins.
 It closed on February 2, 1946, after 462 performances.
 The production starred John Battles (Gabey, who replaced Kirk Douglas before tryouts), Cris Alexander (Chip), Nancy Walker (Hildy), Sono Osato (Ivy), Betty Comden (Claire), and Adolph Green (Ozzie).
 The musical director was Max Goberman.
 The original production of On the Town was notable for its racially diverse cast and intentional avoidance of racial stereotypes.
 The Japanese-American dancer Sono Osato starred as Ivy; there were six African-Americans in the cast, who were treated as part of the citizenry; and nine months into the run, the black conductor Everett Lee took over the podium.

 The first Broadway revival opened at the Imperial Theatre on October 31, 1971, and closed on Jan 1, 1972, after 73 performances.
 Donna McKechnie, Phyllis Newman, and Bernadette Peters co-starred as Ivy, Claire, and Hildy.
 The director and choreographer were Ron Field.
 Peters received a nomination for the 1972 Tony Award for Best Featured Actress in a Musical.
 In his review for the New York Times, Clive Barnes wrote:

-The second Broadway revival opened on November 19, 1998, and ran for 69 performances.
-This began as a summer production of the Public Theater; the show made use of its venue, Central Park's Delacorte Theater in unique ways that led critics to disparage the subsequent theater-bound Broadway edition as lifeless and bland by comparison.
+The second Broadway revival opened at the Gershwin Theatre on November 19, 1998, and ran for 69 performances.
+This production began as a summer event at the Public Theater's Delacorte Theater in Central Park and made use of the venue in unique ways.
+Upon its Broadway Transfer, critics disparaged the subsequent production and changes as lifeless and bland by comparison.
 Lea Delaria's performance as Hildy the taxi driver (and especially her all-stops-out rendition of "I Can Cook, Too") won wide praise, with Ben Brantley writing "Working through the saucy double-entendres and scat embellishments of I Can Cook Too, Hildy's mating call of a solo, Ms. DeLaria makes an obliging captive of anyone watching her."
 Mary Testa was nominated for the 1999 Tony Award as Best Featured Actress in a Musical; Lea Delaria was nominated for the Drama Desk Award as Outstanding Featured Actress in a Musical and won the Theatre World Award.

 A Broadway revival opened at the Lyric Theatre on September 20, 2014, in previews, and officially on October 16, directed by John Rando with choreography by Joshua Bergasse.
 The cast featured Jay Armstrong Johnson (Chip), Tony Yazbeck (Gabey) and Clyde Alves (Ozzie), and Megan Fairchild (Ivy), Alysha Umphress (Hildy), and Elizabeth Stanley (Claire) as the three women in the sailors' lives, as well as Jackie Hoffman (Madame Dilly), Michael Rupert (Judge Pitkin), and Allison Guinn (Lucy Schmeeler).
 A cast album was recorded at Audio Paint Studios in New York City in 2014.
 The production closed, after 28 previews and 368 regular performances, on September 6, 2015.